Apr 13, 2011

 1. There are fewer LGBT people than straight people.
 That means a book with LGBT characters/themes is likely to be seen as potentially less commercial than a book focusing on straight people.
 Why?
 Because there are fewer LGBT people to buy it.

 2. Straight people, on the whole, are probably less likely to read books that are advertised as “gay books” because they might assume that the book is not for them.
 Do I blame them for this?
-No. Honestly, I’m less likely to read books that are advertised as “straight books.”3 I do read them because it’s hard to avoid them (they are the MAJORITY OF BOOKS), but I do seek out queer novels.
+No. Honestly, I’m less likely to read books that are advertised as “straight books.” ((That would be all those aggressively straight YA romances selling love triangles featuring hot straight boys and/or societies that mysteriously do not include a single gay person.))
+I do read them because it’s hard to avoid them (they are the MAJORITY OF BOOKS), but I do seek out queer novels.

 3. Smaller potential audience for a book = lower potential sales = lower profit for the publisher.
 If the publisher is acting like a rational player in a capitalist economy, it will probably look very hard at an LGBT YA novel it’s considering acquiring, because in a way, it has to outperform a heterosexual one in order to make money.

 Do I like No. 3?
 Hell no!
 But I don’t think it’s active homophobia.
-I think it’s reality.4
+I think it’s reality. ((Which, yes, is based on centuries of homophobia, so you could argue against me, but I do believe there is a difference between active bigotry and dealing with institutionalized homophobia.))

 That doesn’t mean I think we should sit back and accept the status quo.
-There are many ways we can change No. 2 above5, which would lead to changing No. 3.
+There are many ways we can change No. 2 above ((I don’t think we can realistically change No. 1!)), which would lead to changing No. 3.
 My favorite method of change?
 Writing awesome LGBT books!

 In this area, I find inspiration in authors such as Sarah Waters and Jacqueline Carey, who have turned out massively successful novels about queer women that are also read by tons of straight people.
 Obviously not every writer is going to be Sarah Waters or Jacqueline Carey, but it’s important to have goals, right?
 And I like to aim high.